 How do AHPs differ from group health insurance?

 AHPs work much like traditional group policies.
 However, the biggest difference between the two is that AHPs aren’t subject to the regulations put in place by the ACA.
-They’re allowed to charge members higher premiums based on factors like their age, health status, and gender, and can refuse to cover any treatment associated with a pre-existing condition.
+For example, AHPs can charge members higher premiums based on factors like their age, health status, and gender.
+Additionally, they can refuse to cover treatment associated with a pre-existing condition.

 Although both insurance options have been around for years, AHPs have a history of financial instability and sometimes leave members unexpectedly without coverage.
-AHPs have the ability to offer big savings for employers, but they should be considered carefully to ensure that they’re providing exactly what you want.
+AHPs can offer significant savings for employers, but they should be considered carefully to ensure they’re providing exactly what you want.

-HRAs provide an alternative health benefit option for small employers
+HRAs and stipends provide an alternative health benefit option for small employers

-While they could be financially beneficial, AHPs don’t always provide the most beneficial coverage for employees in the long run.
-If you’re looking for an escape from expensive traditional group health insurance, consider offering an HRA.
-An HRA is employer-funded health benefit used to reimburse employees, tax-free, for qualifying out-of-pocket medical expenses and health insurance premiums.
+While they could be financially beneficial, AHPs don’t always provide the most comprehensive coverage for employees in the long run.
+If you’re seeking an escape from expensive traditional group health insurance, consider offering an HRA.
+An HRA is an employer-funded health benefit used to reimburse employees, tax-free, for qualifying out-of-pocket medical expenses and health insurance premiums.

-Many small employers prefer HRAs over group health insurance because they’re more flexible and cost saving.
-Unlike AHPs, health insurance plans are typically purchased through the federal or state Marketplace and are therefore subject to certain guarantees stated by the ACA.
+Many small employers prefer HRAs over group health insurance because they’re more flexible and affordable.
+With an HRA, employees can purchase their own health insurance through the state-based or federal Marketplace and are guaranteed coverage of essential benefits as stated by the ACA.
 Let’s take a quick look at two popular types of HRAs.

 Qualified small employer HRA (QSEHRA)

-QSEHRA reimbursements are tax-free for both the employer and its employees, so long as the employee has minimum essential coverage (MEC).
-There are over 200 eligible expenses that are available for reimbursement, including insurance premiums, copays, prescriptions, making the QSEHRA customizable for every employee.
+QSEHRA reimbursements are tax-free for both the employer and its employees, so long as the employee has a health insurance policy that meets MEC.
+There are over 200 eligible expenses that are eligible for reimbursement, including insurance premiums, copays, and prescriptions, making the QSEHRA customizable for every employee.

 Individual coverage HRA (ICHRA)

-In addition, the ICHRA allows employees the choice to select the plan and expenses that fit their needs making it a great alternative for traditional group health insurance.
-With premium spikes on group health insurance becoming more typical, the ICHRA gives employers the ability to set their budgets once and for all.
+In addition, the ICHRA allows employees to select the health plan and expenses that fit their needs making it a great alternative to traditional group health insurance.
+With rising healthcare costs becoming more typical, the ICHRA allows employers to set their budgets once and for all.